conon2023/Cloning-Demo/102/notes002.md

+# READ 02 - THE CODER'S COMPUTER June 06, 2023

-# 1. The Four Important features of any Text Editor are:
+## 1. The Four Important features of any Text Editor are:

 **Code completion** – This allows you to start typing while displaying possible suggestions based on what you originally typed.
 It saves one from typing errors and time.
 It also includes the closing of tags, brackets, and/or quotation marks when you open them, thereby ensuring you are always writing your code.